-There are many hazards that threaten our communities, and there are some actions which you can take that will help you to be more prepared no matter what happens.
+There are many hazards that threaten our community, but you can take actions to be better prepared, no matter what happens.

 SIGN UP FOR COMMUNITY ALERTS